j4rl/py_ex/py_commenting.md

 - Single-line comments: These comments start with a hash symbol (#) and continue until the end of the line.
 They are used to explain a single line of code.
 - Multi-line comments: These comments start and end with three single quotes (''') or three double quotes (""").
 They are used to explain multiple lines of code.
 ## What should i write in my comment
 When writing comments, it is important to keep them concise and to the point.
 Comments should explain why the code is written in a certain way, not what the code does.
 They should also be written in clear and simple language so that anyone reading the code can understand them.
+Your comment should explain WHY you wrote the code, not WHAT the code does.
+Here are some examples of good comments:
+- `# This code calculates the sum of two numbers becaase otherwise the function will not work`
+- `# This code checks if a number is greater than 5, if it's larger, memory will be full`
+- `# This code loops through a list of numbers and places them in a new list for sorting` Here are some examples of bad comments:
 ## When should i comment my code
 You should comment your code whenever you think it is necessary to explain what the code does or why it is written in a certain way.
 Comments are especially useful when the code is complex or when it is not immediately obvious what the code is doing.
 ## Example